dynatrace-wwse/enablement-kubernetes-opentelemetry-openpipeline/lab-guide/content/04-dynatrace-openpipeline/07-kubernetes-events-logs-query/index.md

 When the OpenTelemetry Collector captures Kubernetes Events using the `k8s_objects` receiver, most of the Kubernetes context information is stored in fields with the prefix `object.*` and `object.involvedObject.*`.
 These fields aren't used in other logs related to Kubernetes observability.
 Dynatrace OpenPipeline enables us to parse these object fields and use them to populate the normal Kubernetes (`k8s.*`) attributes.

+> ⚠️ Lab Guide Warning:
+In some cases, it has been observed that the fields that should start with `object.involvedObject.*` are instead starting with `object.involvedobject.*`.
+When using field names with DQL, the proper case needs to be used.
+If you encounter this, please match the casing you observe in your environment.
+> ⚠️

 Query the Kubernetes logs filtered on `event.domain == "k8s"` and `telemetry.sdk.name`.

 DQL: Before OpenPipeline and DQL Transformation